elifnurisman/XOHW20_128_RISCV_ISA_Extension/README.md

 ## Instructions to Test the Project

  - Generated bitstream is in the /bit folder.
 Anyone can program their Nexys4DDR FPGA with that bitstream and can verify our results on the hardware manager window of Vivado 2018.1

+ - In order to reach to the project details, unzipping the compressed file in */prj* and opening the .xpr file in Vivado 2018.1 would be sufficient.

 ## Link to YouTube Video: